 Shanwei Guangdong, China Travel Guide

 Shanwei has a compelling snapshot for any traveler seeking an authentic Guangdong experience.
 It is a coastal city defined by its relationship with the sea, boasting long stretches of sandy beaches and the charming Red Bay scenic area.
-Shanwei's pace of life moves slower than that of its high-tech neighbors, presenting a refreshing escape.
+Shanwei's pace of life moves slower than that of its high-tech neighbors, presenting a rejuvenating escape.

 Southeastern coast of Guangdong Province, facing the South China Sea.